jonfhancock/MindBody/README.md

 I quickly saw that I would either have to find a library to marshal and unmarshal xml or write all the parsing code myself.
 I am fond of having POJOs to work with, so I went looking for a library.

-I found a libray called icesoap that worked perfectly for me at https://github.com/AlexGilleran/IceSoap.
+I found a libray called [icesoap](https://github.com/jonfhancock/MindBody) that worked perfectly for me.
 It allowed me to specify the SOAP envelopes and actions I wanted to use, and what Java classes I wanted it to be marshalled to.

 POJO Boilerplate
 -------
-I very much dislike writing tedious boilerplate code, so some time ago, I built an application that can read a JSON stream and output Java classes including annotations for gson, and having each class implement Parcelable, a very useful interface for Android data models.  https://github.com/jonfhancock/JsonToJava
+I very much dislike writing tedious boilerplate code, so some time ago, I built [an application that can read a JSON stream and output Java classes](https://github.com/jonfhancock/JsonToJava) including annotations for gson, and having each class implement Parcelable, a very useful interface for Android data models.

 I converted the xml responses from the API to json, and ran them through my code generator, and the result required only a few tweaks to be useable with icesoap.